 A 401(k) plan was designed with retirement in mind.
 It is an opportunity that plenty of American employers offer.
 One of the best parts about these types of accounts is the fact that there are tax advantages!
 When an employee signs up for a tax-advantaged retirement 401(k) account, they will put a percentage of their paycheck into their account.

-Like we said earlier, each type of 401(k) account has its own set of tax advantages.
+As we said earlier, each type of 401(k) account has its own set of tax advantages.
 Let’s start off with a Traditional 401(k).
 The 401(k) contributions (also known as deposits) on this type of account are put in before income taxes are taken out.
 That means that the 401(k) contributions can be seen as a tax deduction!
 When you have a tax deduction like this, it reduces your overall taxable income.
-Which means you pay less taxes for the year that you deduct them!
+This means you pay fewer taxes for the year that you deduct them!

 Since you are getting the tax benefits at the beginning of this account with the tax deduction, it looks a little different once it’s time to take out funds.
 When you take funds out of your 401(k), it is known as a distribution.
 A distribution is just another way to talk about your withdrawal.
 While the funds growing in the account are not subject to income taxes, it’s a different story once you take the funds out.

 People that have a Traditional 401(k) who take funds out will see that the money deals with traditional income taxes (which means the standard federal income tax rate).
 The amount of income tax you will need to pay depends on the tax bracket you’re in.
 There are some exceptions when it comes to these accounts.
 For example, if a person was born before January 2nd, 1936 and they take their distribution as a lump sum then that would be an exception.

 Besides a Traditional 401(k), another type of 401(k) account is a Roth 401(k).
 This type of account is a little bit different compared to a traditional one!
 That’s because 401(k) contributions for this type of account are made with after-tax dollars.